 Figure 4: Character-level dependency tree.
-We use singlecharacter POS tags such as n, v, p, etc. to represent character POS and dependency labels, as two identical character POS tags to be the same resulted POS tag, such as $v+v\rightarrow v$, we use a simplified writing vv instead of v-v-v.
+We use single-character POS tags such as n, v, p, etc. to represent character POS and dependency labels, as two identical character POS tags to be the same resulted POS tag, such as $v+v\rightarrow v$, we use a simplified writing vv instead of v-v-v.

-Chinese Character Dependency Treebank (SCDT4), which includes character-level dependencies for all words of CTB.
+as shown in Figure 4(a).
+At the character-level, the dependencies will be from SJTU (Shanghai Jiao Tong University) Chinese Character Dependency Treebank (SCDT4), which includes character-level dependencies for all words of CTB.

 SCDT directly gives the dependency structures inside the words (hereafter we refer to word-internal dependencies), and each word is annotated with a dependency tree on its characters, as shown in Figure 4(b).
-SCDT also defines a set of POS tags for characters, as in Figure 5.
+SCDT also defines a set of POS tags for characters, as in Table 1.
 For the character-level POS tagging, an iterative annotation strategy is utilized, adopting head rules and dynamic tagging method (with consideration of the context).
-For the dependency labels, SCDT basically follows Collins' convention, i.e., combinations of constituent labels (Collins 2010) as shown in Figure 4(c)5.
+For the dependency labels, SCDT basically follows Collins' convention, i.e., combinations of constituent labels (Collins 2010) as shown in Figure $4(c)^5$.